Get insider access

 Compared To Other Headphones

 The Sennheiser HD 25 are plastic on-ear headphones with analog connectivity.
 Each model in the HD 25 line is quite similar, with minor differences in accessories and creative comforts.
 In the tier below are the more spartan Sennheiser HD 25 Light with a cumbersome Y-cable, and above are the Sennheiser HD 25 Plus, which uses a different connector to the ear cups and includes a carry pouch, and spare earpads and coiled cable.
 Sennheiser also produces a Bluetooth-capable entry, the Sennheiser HD 250BT.
-While you can use most analog headphones for DJ sets, this line has some unique features, like a splittable headband, that set them apart from other popular picks like the Audio-Technica ATH-M50x, which fit quite differently and sound more neutral with a less bassy tuning or the recording studio standard Sennheiser HD 280 Pro 2016, that are bulky and clamp down more, but provide a less boomy low-end.
+While you can use most analog headphones for DJ sets, this line has some unique features, like a splittable headband, that set them apart from other popular picks like the Audio-Technica ATH-M50x, which fit quite differently but have a broadly similar bass bump.
+You can also consider the recording studio standard, Sennheiser HD 280 Pro 2016, that are bulky, clamp down harder, and fit over your ears.

-For more analog headphones, check out our picks for the best wired headphones, and if you're setting the scene for the party, we've narrowed down the best DJ headphones.
-Searching for the smaller cans?
+For more analog headphones, check out our picks for the best wired headphones.
+If you're setting the scene for the party, we've narrowed down the best DJ headphones.
+Searching for smaller cans?
 Try the best on-ear headphones.

 Audio-Technica ATH-M50x

 The Audio-Technica ATH-M50x and Sennheiser HD 25 are both popular wired headphones for enthusiasts and DJs alike.
 One distinction is that the Audio-Technica are over-ear headphones and weigh much more than the lightweight Sennheiser.
-They're not as bass-heavy and they can fold down smaller with a travel bag.
+They can fold down smaller with a travel bag.
 You get two extra detachable audio cables, and both use different but proprietary cable connectors.
 In contrast, the Sennheiser fit on-ears.
 They feel comfortable and don't clamp as hard as the Audio-Technica.
 The headband can split, which is unique and helps to stabilize the fit.

 Sony MDR-7506

 Both the Sennheiser HD 25 and Sony MDR-7506 have utilitarian designs prioritizing repairability.
 You can replace almost every part of these headphones.
 However, besides the metal hinge that flips the Sennheiser's left ear cup forward or backward, they're plasticky headphones but lightweight.
-Their long cable is straight and detachable, and they fit on-ears with a bassy profile.
-Whereas the Sony are plastic, they have metal integrated throughout the housing.
+Their long cable is straight and detachable, and these headphones fit on your ears.
+The Sony are plastic, but they have metal integrated throughout the housing.
 While they're over-ears, they have shallow ear cups.
 Their long coil cable is surprisingly hefty but not detachable, even though you can unscrew and replace the drivers.
-They sound more neutral than the Sennheiser, particularly in the low end.
+They're designed for monitoring sound production, while the Sennheiser are meant for DJing and casual listening.

 AIAIAI TMA-2 DJ

 The AIAIAI TMA-2 DJ and Sennheiser HD 25 headphones are designed for DJs or fans of bass-heavy music with on-ear designs and swappable cables.
-The AIAIAI sound more bass-heavy and also roll off the high-mids and treble much more.
-Their design is modular, and you can swap out and replace nearly every component of the AIAIAI with other parts, but as is, they’re less comfortable, and you can’t pivot the ear cups at all.
-The Sennheiser cans still sound bassy but offer more treble.
+The AIAIAI sound more bass-heavy and roll off the high-mids and treble much more.
+Their design is modular, and you can swap out and replace nearly every component of the AIAIAI with other parts, but as is, they're less comfortable, and you can't pivot the ear cups at all.
+The Sennheiser cans still sound bassy but offer more treble, too.
 The unique splitting headband allows them to fit with better stability and comfort.
-For their overall better utility, the Sennheiser are the better pick for most DJs and bass fans, but if you’re willing to spend more on other components, the AIAIAI can offer you more flexibility.
+The Sennheiser are the better pick for most DJs and bass fans for their overall utility.
+Still, if you're willing to spend more on other components, the AIAIAI can offer you more flexibility.

 Sennheiser HD 280 Pro 2016

-The Sennheiser HD 25 and Sennheiser HD 280 Pro 2016 are both aimed at enthusiasts but have different sound profiles.
+The Sennheiser HD 25 and Sennheiser HD 280 Pro 2016 are both aimed at enthusiasts.
 As a set of on-ear headphones, the HD 25 fit and feel quite different, weighing quite a bit less, and have some added benefits like the left ear cup, which you can flip forward or backward.
-They have a detachable cable and unimpressive noise isolation but a unique splitting headband for added security on your head.
-They sound more boomy with a similarly warm top-end.
+They have a detachable cable and unimpressive noise isolation, but a unique splitting headband adds security to their fit on your head.
+Typically, they're used for DJing.
 The over-ear-fitting HD 280 Pro 2016 are also plasticky in build, notably chunkier in size, and clamp harder.
 You can collapse them down, which is handy.
-They are more neutral sounding than the HD 25 and less bloated in the high bass registers.
+They're designed for studio use with a different tuning.

 Pioneer DJ HDJ-CUE1BT Wireless